Julie Syme: Mayfair Theatre

 Syme has had a long association with the Mayfair Theatre in Kaikōura, an art deco building on The Esplanade.
 Along with her husband Melville, she is a former owner of the theatre.
 The Mayfair Theatre was first opened in 1935 as a venue for cinema and concerts.
 In 1985, the building was put up for sale and by 1986, it had been purchased for the town as a result of a community fundraising initiative.
 Syme and her husband were both members of the Theatre Committee who managed the venue from that point.

 The building was damaged beyond repair in the 2016 Kaikōura earthquake, and Syme was involved in the major fundraising efforts to build a new cinema and performance venue on the site, retaining the 1934 art deco façade.
 After a $3.6 million restoration project, the building was re-opened in November 2020 as the Mayfair Arts and Culture Centre Te Whare Toi ō Kaikōura.
 As at 2022, Syme and her husband Melville are members of the Mayfair Board of Directors.

 Other community roles

 Syme has been a trustee of the Kaikōura Education Trust, the secretary for the Kaikōura Royal New Zealand Returned and Services' Association from 2008 to 2016, and foundation secretary of the Kaikōura Community Theatre.
 She has also supported the local branch of the Plunket Society, Playcentre, Red Cross, and the Presbyterian Church.
 Syme has also been the secretary of the Community Hall Committee and president of the Kaikōura Garden Club.

 Honours and awards

 In the 2018 New Year Honours, Syme was awarded the Queen's Service Medal, for services to the community.
-Syme says about the award:
+Syme saied about the award, "You don’t do things for reward.
+You just do things because you get pleasure from making a difference in your community."